icn-team/android-sdk/README.md

 ```
 make all
+export ANDROID_ARCH="x86"
+make all

 ```

-The hICN Distillery software will be installed in android-sdk/usr_aarch64
+The hICN Distillery software will be installed in android-sdk/usr_aarch64 and android-sdk/usr_i686

 To compile Hybrid ICN Network Service for android app